spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/install-with-kubectl.md

   proxy-url: <Proxy-URL> i.e http://hello-world.com:82/
   disable-auto-update: <"true"/"false">
   ```
-**Note:** As an alternative for using a secret - Create a yaml file configMap.yaml with all the relevant parameters (Token, Account_ID, Identifier):
+**Note:** As an alternative for using a secret, create yaml file configMap.yaml with all the relevant parameters (Token, Account_ID, Identifier):

 ```yaml
 kind: ConfigMap